-Total Infection rate from January to November 2020 is ranging between 7.9 - 14.5 %.
-Average infection rates from HAIs for 2020 being 10.5%.
-In the year 2020, there had been marked reduction in overall Ventilator Associated Pneumonia (VAP) rate to 15.6/1000 ventilator days when compared to previous years.
-Total Catheter Associated Infection Rate (CAUTI) is maintained between 2.3-7.4/ 1000 catheterized days.
-Average Catheter Associated Infection Rate (CAUTI) for recovery room & ICUs was 6.9/1000 catheterized days.
-Central line Associated Infection Rate (CLABSI) varied between 0- 0.4/ 1000 central line days.
-Surgical Site Infection Rate (SSI) being 0 to 4.4/100 surgeries.
-A marked reduction in Multi Drug Resistance from 91% in January to 64.9% in November, 2020 was observed.
-Percentage of Methicillin Resistant Staphylococcus aureus (MRSA) was 60.2%.
-But there is an emergence of MRCONS attributing 54% of total drug resistance.
-Emergence of Imipenem resistance in month of January contributing 26% of total drug resistance is alarming and strict implementation of Standard precautions and antimicrobial stewardship programme (AMSP), there was a marked reduction in Imipenem resistance to 19.3% in November 2020.
-Standardized infection ratio (SIR-VAP)) was maintained at 0.5 to 0.7 and CAUTI SIR was maintained in between 0.1 to 0.26 from January to November 2020.
-Bundle care audit compliance for VAP, CAUTI and CLABSI being 87.2%, 88.2%, zero respectively.
+Average Healthcare aquired Infection rates from January to December was 6.8%.
+Average infection rate from HAIs for 2022 being 2.1%.
+In the year 2022, there had been a reduction in overall Ventilator Associated Pneumonia (VAP) rate to 10.1 /1000 ventilator days days when compared to previous years.
+Total Catheter Associated Infection Rate (CAUTI) is maintained between 1.9-5.8/1000 catheterized days.
+Average Catheter Associated Infection Rate (CAUTI) for recovery room & ICUs was 4.1/1000 catheterized days.
+Central line Associated Infection Rate (CLABSI) varied between 0.1 / 1000 central line days.
+In 2022, average Surgical Site Infection Rate (SSI) was 1.2 /100 surgeries.
+Average Multi Drug Resistance rate among HAI isoaltes was 82.4% which is alarming.
+Percentage of Methicillin Resistant Staphylococcus aureus (MRSA) was 43.6% and MRCONS was 43.7%.
+Standardized infection ratio (SIR) for VAP & CAUTI was maintained less than one throughout the year 2022.